0xtheak/meal_app/README.md

 1. Open the `index.html` file in your web browser.
 2. Enter a meal name in the search bar and click the "Search" button.
 3. The app will display a list of meals matching the search query.
-4. Click on a meal to view more details and ingredients.
+4. Click on a meal to view more details.
-5. You can mark meals as favorites by clicking the "More Details" button.
+5. You can mark meals as favourites by clicking the heart icon.

 ## Technologies Used
 - HTML